To help you identify what each HTTP status code is, here is a list I have summarized of Wikipedia :

-Indicates that the requested feature is no longer available and will not be available again.
-This should be used when a feature has been intentionally removed and the features must be removed.
-Upon receiving an 410 status code, the customer should not request the feature again in the future.
-Customers like search engines should remove the feature from their indexes.
-Most use cases do not require clients and search engines to purge the feature, and an “404 Not Found” can be used.
+Indicates that the requested resource is no longer available and will not be available again.
+This should be used when a resource has been intentionally removed and the resources must be removed.
+Upon receiving a 410 status code, the customer should not request the resource again in the future.
+Customers like search engines must remove the feature from their indexes.
+Most use cases do not require customers and search engines to purge the resource, and a "404 Not Found" can be used.

 - 411 Length Required

 The request does not specify the length of its content, which is required by the requested resource.